MultiSafepay/docs/content/tools/server2server/3d-dynamics.md

 You must:

-- State wny you want to use Dynamic 3D Secure.
+- State why you want to use Dynamic 3D Secure.
 - Provide evidence that you process a significant volume of transactions for customers outside of Europe.
 - Confirm that you understand the increased fraud risk and the fee structure.
 - Specify which sites in your MultiSafepay Control to apply the rule to.